aitomatic/openssa/examples/semiconductor/semiconductor-ui/api/answer_files/ans_3.md

+### Expert Plan:
+- Adjust the range of the hyperspectral band:
+  - For example, use Red Edge and Near-Infrared (NIR) Bands
+- Apply the Soil-Adjusted Vegetation Index (SAVI)
+- Use Machine Learning for Classification
+- Integrate UAV workflow into precision targeting
+- Spectral Band Optimization for Specific Weed Species

 Here’s a detailed answer to address the detection of early-stage **velvetleaf** infestations in crop fields using hyperspectral data, following the outlined approach:

 ### 1. Adjust the Range of the Hyperspectral Band